yukpulih/yukpulih.github.io/README.md

-# tridenda.github.io
+# Yuk Pulih Indonesia

-This is my portfolio web.
+This project is a static, starter website Yuk Pulih Indonesia for introducing who we are and what we are working on.